vhub-team/native-db/functions/0xAAB11F6C4ADBC2C1.md

 # NETWORK::NETWORK_CLAN_GET_MEMBERSHIP_COUNT

 ## Summary
-Return the number of crews for the gamer.
+Return the number of crews for the gamer

 ## Parameters
 * **GAMER_HANDLE\*** gamerHandle